intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/install.md

 easy_install pip
 ```
 * Create dependency virtualenv package.

-* Under Analytics_ZOO_HOME (the dist directory under the Analytics Zoo project), you can find ```bin/python_package.sh```.
+    * Under $ANALYTICS_ZOO_HOME (the dist directory under the Analytics Zoo project), you can find ```bin/python_package.sh```.
 Run this script to create dependency virtual environment according to dependency descriptions in `requirements.txt`.
 You can add your own dependencies in `requirements.txt`.
 The current requirements only contain the dependencies for running Analytics Zoo python examples and models.

     * After running this script, there will be `venv.zip` and `venv` directory generated in current directory.
 You can use them to submit your python jobs.
 Please refer to [example](run-without-pip.md#yarn.example) script of submitting bigdl python job with virtual environment in Yarn cluster.